nashville-software-school/Vue-Workshop/project-vault/avatar-builder.md

-# Build a Matching Game
+# Create an Avatar Builder

 For this project, create a form for users to build their own avatar.
 To do this, use the [DiceBear](https://www.dicebear.com/styles/personas) service which allows you to customize an avatar image URL by adding certain query parameters to the URL.
 Here are some examples.
 Click into each and take a look at how the URL parameters are affecting the avatar image